diraol/python-mode/readme.md

 * `git status` (under your _python-mode_ directory)
 * `tree <python-mode-directory>` or something similar (such as `ls -lR`)

+## Docker environment
+Now you can try python-mode within a docker container, with a python-version from your choice and a vim built for that python version.

+To build the docker images you should use the script `build_docker_images.sh` that is located on the root of this repo.

+To run the container for a specific version, after building it, you can do:

+`docker run --rm -it python-mode:<PYTHON_VERSION>`

+* PYTHON\_VERSION can be 2.7, 3.7, etc.

+If you do not want the container to be removed after you exit it, just remove the `--rm` from the command above.

 # Frequent problems

 Read this section before opening an issue on the tracker.